-As at the end of the reporting period, the Company's derivative financial instruments comprise of foreign exchange forward contracts with contracted net cash inflow amounting to US\$33,432,000 (2022: net cash inflow amounted to US\$23,605,000) (Note 11) and interest rate swaps with contracted net cash inflow amounting US\$408,000 (2022: net cash inflow amounting to US\$1,048,000).
+During the financial year ended 31 March 2024, the derivative financial instrument outstanding as on 31 March 2023 were unwound and as at 31 March 2024, the Company has no derivative financial instruments.
+As at 31 March 2023, Company's derivative financial instrument comprise of foreign exchange forward contracts with contracted net cash inflow amounting to US\$33,432,000 (Note 11) and interest rate swaps with contracted net cash inflow amounting US\$408,000.
 Further information of these derivative financial instruments is disclosed in Note 11.